-The Children and Youth concentration provides an overview of services available for children and adolescents.
-The curriculum addresses issues related to current social services and counseling practices, providing the student with a base knowledge about the systems and services related to children and adolescents.
+The Children and Youth concentration of the Human Services program provides an overview of services available for children and adolescents.
+Leading to a Bachelor of Science degree, the program's curriculum addresses issues related to current social services and counseling practices, providing the student with a base knowledge about the systems and services related to children and adolescents.

 Student Learning Goals: